Vintage photo album with family portraits

 The Complex Search for Maiden Names

-As if that weren’t enough, early laws prevented women from owning land and property, so the majority of our female ancestors created far fewer records than their male counterparts.
+Beyond name changes, early laws prevented women from owning land and property, meaning most female ancestors generated far fewer records than their male counterparts — leaving us with less to work with from the start.

-I start by taking a look at the records my female ancestors would have generated themselves during their lifetimes.
-These could include marriage, census, death, and burial records.
-Then I branch out to records that would have been generated by her husband, children, and other family members, such as land, military, and probate records.
+So where do you begin?
+While there are different philosophies for researching women, here is my approach: start with the records your ancestor generated herself during her lifetime, such as marriage, census, death, and burial records.
+Then branch out to records created by her husband, children, and other family members, including land, military, and probate records.

 Marriage Records

-The best – and most obvious – place to look for a female ancestor’s maiden name is her marriage record.
+The most obvious place to look for a female ancestor’s maiden name is her marriage record.
 Marriage records include licenses, registers, banns, and certificates, and are often more widely available than other types of vital records, especially before states began requiring birth and death registrations.

 The marriage record of Howard Barnes and Florence Pearson from FamilySearch.